swarupsontakke12/phone-number-management-FE-angular/README.md

 3. you can toggle and change the status
 4. you can view the phone details
 5. The application is responsive in mobile , tablet and desktop
+6. Added some of the extra tab like about & dashboard to make the user experience better.